MCPL1/Task/README.md

 ## Running the angular app

+1. Run `npm install` to install modules.
-Run `ng serve` for a dev server.
+2. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Build